Amytechie/blog-preview-card/README.md

 ## Welcome! 👋

-Thanks for checking out this front-end coding challenge.
+Thanks for checking out this repository.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.